-Re School Debt, research the Go Fund, to see if you qualify for help from them.
-Also, you can build debt repayment into your support - when we went to the field, we had student loans, and one of our supporting churches agreed to wrap that into their support amount for us.
-We gave them payment details, and every month they made the payment for us, as a portion of their monthly support.
+If you have school debt, research The Go Fund to see if you qualify for help from them.
+Also, you can build debt repayment into your support.
+When we went to the field we had student loans and one of our supporting churches agreed to wrap that into their support amount for us.
+We gave them payment details, and every month they made the payment for us as a portion of their monthly support.
 When it was paid off, that amount then came to us as monthly support.

 One is that when you begin to go full-time on deputation, you will have very limited resources each month.
 You basically live on the little bit of support you have plus love offerings.
 It is ridiculous to think that you would also have enough to pay off debts on top of your basic living expenses.

 As another person mentioned, a missionary must be able to budget and stay on budget.
 A missionary has to live within his or her means.

 A reasonable support level for the field would not include paying off old debts.
 Most mission agencies require your making a budget and planning your support level accordingly.

 Subscribe to the AskaMissionary Newsletter